ChicagoBoothML/MachineLearning_Fall2015/docs/Tutorials/Python iPython Notebook tutorial.md

 It enables us to create documents combining text for reporting / story-telling and Python code for data analysis.

 An iPython notebook can be run to render a beautiful report in its native _\*.ipynb_ format itself.
-If necessary, notebooks can also be converted to other publication formats such as HTML and PDF
+If necessary, notebooks can also be converted to other publication formats such as HTML and PDF.

 - Please note that iPython Notebook requires [**TeX**](Installation/TeX) for conversion to PDF